Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Methods

-We now describe our method of testing classifier sensitivity to counterfactual face attribute manipulation.
-Let $f$ denote a trained classifier that takes an image $x \in \mathcal{X}$ as input and outputs a continuous value representing the probability of a smile being present in the image:
+We now describe our method of testing the sensitivity of the classifier to counterfactual face attribute manipulation.
+Let $f$ denote a trained classifier that takes an image $x \in \mathcal{X}$ as input and outputs a continuous value in the range $[0, 1]$.
+We are interested in how $f(x)$ is affected as the input $\x$ changes in a controlled manner.
+When $\x$ is generated by a process $G$, i.e.\ $\x = G(\z)$, we are similarly interested in how $f \circ G (\z)$, i.e.\ $f(G(\z))$, is affected as $\z \in Z \subset \mathcal{Z}$ changes in a controlled manner.

+With this in mind, we define the {\em score sensitivity} of $f \circ G$ to a vector $\dvec$, calculated over $Z$, as:\footnote{This is closely related to error stability in learning theory \cite{bousquet2002}.
+We believe that sensitivity analysis analogous to what \cite{bousquet2002} call ``hypothesis stability'', namely $\mathbb{E}_Z [|f(G(\z + \dvec)) - f(G(\z))|]$ can also be a useful form of model evaluation, however it is less related to the forms of systematic model bias that we are concerned with.} \

+\ In our experiments below, $Z$ will be sampled randomly from $\mathcal{Z}$, using a prior $p(\z)$.
+However, one might alternatively obtain $Z$ from a set of images $X \subset \mathcal{X}$ using the encoder $E$, i.e., $Z=E(X)$.
+In practice, we will drop the parameter $Z$ when it is clear from context.
+In other words, $S(f \circ G, \d)$ compares an image classifier's output given an image $G(\z)$ with the classifier's output given the image manipulated by an attribute vector $G(\z+\dvec)$.

+For a face attribute vector $\mathbf{d_a}$, $S(f \circ G, \mathbf{d_a})$ will be close to $0$ only if the classifier $f$ is blind to the differences between images $G(\z + \mathbf{d_a})$ and $G(\z)$.
+In contrast, if $S(f \circ G, \d)$ has a large magnitude, there are two possible explanations.
+Firstly, $f$ could be sensitive to pixel representations of attribute $a$ in image space.
+In other words, if $a$ represents something relevant to the classification task (e.g., mouth shape in the context of smiling classification) a large $S(f \circ G, \mathbf{d_a})$ is expected.
+However, if $a$ is a characteristic that we believe should be irrelevant to classification (e.g., hair color in the context of smiling classification) then a large mangnitude $S(f \circ G, \mathbf{d_a})$ indicates the potential of an undesirable bias in the model.
+Secondly, it may be that the images $G(z)$ and $G(z+\mathbf{d_a})$ differ in dimensions that are not relevant to the attribute $a$, and $f$ is sensitive to those dimensions of variation.